 If you are driving in the dark on an unlit road, it is a good idea to turn on your high beam headlights.
 Just make sure that you turn them back down to low beam if another car approaches – otherwise you could dazzle the driver and impact their visibility.

 It’s vital that you use your headlights when it is dark

 Using your lights when there’s fog

-How much fog makes it officially foggy?
-At what point is it right to turn on your fog lights?
-All cars will have a rear fog light and the button shows a lamp with a wiggly line in front of it.
+All cars will have a rear fog light, and the button will show a lamp with a wiggly line in front of it.
 Some cars will also have front fog lights.
 As a general rule, the front fog light button will have the light pointing the same way as it does on the headlight switch.

-The Highway Code states you should use your rear fog light if you cannot see more than 100m beyond your car.
-The best way to measure this is to use the car in front; if you are struggling to see their rear lights, then turn your fog lights on.
-It is important to remember though that it is illegal to use fog lights when it is not needed.
+So how much fog makes it officially foggy?
+At what point is it right to turn on your fog lights?
+The Highway Code states that you should use your rear fog light if you cannot see more than 100m beyond your car.
+The best way to measure this is to use the car in front: if you are struggling to see their rear lights, then turn your fog lights on.
+It is important to remember though that fog lights can dazzle other drivers and obscure your brake lights, so should not be used unless they are definitely needed.

 Using your lights in wet weather